dotnet/maui/nugetreadme.txt

 ## Release Notes

+This preview contains several breaking API changes as we approach our GA release.

+We have documented a full transition guide when migrating from older versions.

-See our full release notes: http://aka.ms/essentials-releasenotes
+See our full release notes for more information: http://aka.ms/essentials-releasenotes

 ## Feedback, Issues, & Feature Requests